 We stayed in Yokohama (just south of Tokyo) the first two nights – not so much by design, but rather by price.
 Our hotel was on the edge of Japan’s most important China Town – normally a culinary delight, but we were really after Japanese food!

 Japan is famously a volcanic archipelago of nearly 7000 islands, but the majority of Japanese live on four main islands.
 Honshu, is home to Tokyo, Yokohama, Osaka, Kobe, Kyoto, Hiroshima, etc. The entire country is has a population of nearly 128 million people.
 Over 100 million live on Honshu.

-To offer some perspective, Honshu is slightly small than the entire United Kingdom (home to 64 million people) and about half the size of California (with 39 million).
+To offer some perspective, Honshu is slightly smaller than the entire United Kingdom (home to 64 million people) and about half the size of California (with 39 million).
 With a central ridge of mountains and volcanos, the Japanese have built impressive cities along their country’s precarious shores.

 Roughly 97% of the population is ethnically Japanese.
 For such a large population and extremely important economy, Japan is remarkably uni-cultural.
 This has to be part of a much more complicated conversation, but coming from the immigrant west, the lack of ethnic diversity is obvious.

 To suggest Japanese cities are intensely urban is an understatement.
 Everything is on a scale almost beyond my small, mountain-town abilities.
 Even when compared to Mexico, New York or Paris, the concrete and steel development is staggering.
 Crossing Tokyo by bus took two hours of multi-lane, multi-deck highways and bridges.
 I genuinely feel Japanese infrastructure is second to none.